Planning Your Office Visit

 If your injury is so acute that you cannot wait to telephone, go directly to the nearest emergency room.

 You should arrive shortly before your appointment and check in with the receptionist.
-We will ask for picture identification at the initial visit and insurance cards at every visit to make sure we have the most up to date information and no typographical errors were made.
+We will ask for picture identification at the initial visit and insurance cards at every visit to make sure we have the most up-to-date information and no typographical errors were made.

-When your appointment time arrives, an ophthalmic assistant will do appropriate testing and guide you to an examining room.
+When your appointment time arrives, an ophthalmic technician will do appropriate testing and guide you to an examining room.
 You will be asked your medical and ocular history as well as allergies.
 You will need to bring a list of all medications you are currently taking.
 If you are taking eye drops, please bring the bottles with you.

 If the doctor is prescribing new eyeglasses/contacts, we do have an on site optical department for your convenience in filling the prescription.
 For contacts, if we have given you a trial pair, we will not dispense the contact lens prescription until you have worn the lenses for 5-7 days to make sure they are the correct fit.
 If they are not, we continue to see you until we have achieved the best vision possible for you.